 South Dakota has celebrated Native American Day on the second Monday in October since 1990.
 It was the only state to vote not to observe Columbus Day state-wide until Vermont made the switch to Indigenous Peoples Day in 2017.
 The first celebration of the holiday was held at Crazy Horse Memorial in the Black Hills, a monument to the Lakota leader who defeated General George Custer at the Battle of Little Bighorn in 1876.
 The memorial still hosts an annual celebration with performances from Native American dancers, singers, artists, and storytellers.
 Visitors also receive a free buffalo stew lunch.

-4. LIFE BEFORE COLUMBUS FESTIVAL // LOS ANGELES
+4. AMERICAN INDIAN CELEBRATION // LOS ANGELES COUNTY

-5. RETHINKING COLUMBUS DAY // RANDALL'S ISLAND, NEW YORK CITY
+5. INDIGENOUS PEOPLES DAY NYC // RANDALL'S ISLAND, NEW YORK CITY

 7. SANTA FE INDIGENOUS PEOPLES DAY CELEBRATION // SANTA FE, NEW MEXICO

-New Mexico, home to 23 different Native American tribes, voted in 2016 to begin recognizing Indigenous Peoples Day.
-The central Santa Fe Plaza will play host to an all-day celebration on October 9 as well as weekend dance performances.
-The Monday festivities include morning flute and drum songs and 10 different dances throughout the day.
+New Mexico, home to 23 Native American tribes, voted in 2016 to begin recognizing Indigenous Peoples Day.
+In 2021, the central Santa Fe Plaza will play host to a weekend-long celebration full of dance performances that kicks off on Saturday, October 9.
+On Monday, October 11, the IAIA Museum of Contemporary Native Arts will host various walking tours and performances.

 9. TULSA NATIVE AMERICAN DAY CELEBRATION // TULSA, OKLAHOMA

 Tulsa has celebrated Native American Day since 2016.
 The festivities are usually held in the city’s downtown arts district, though in 2021, all events will be virtual.
 There will be multiple vendors participating online as well.